stefan22/rwd/resone.md

 #### absolute measurements:  &nbsp; :triangular_ruler:
 - ***pixel***
-  + 1 pixel is equal to 1/96th of 1 inch
+  + 1 pixel is equal to 1/96th of 1 inch . (see font-size def below)

 - mm,cm, in